bharatsonwane/team_orbit/backend/docs/src/database/database.md

 ### Data Isolation

 - **Schema Separation**: Each tenant has isolated schema
-- **Cross-Schema References**: Users in main, data in tenant schemas
+- **Cross-Schema References**: Users in main, data in tenant schemaAndTypes
 - **No Direct Access**: All queries through connection pools

 ## 🔧 Configuration